bcbio/bcbio-nextgen/docs/contents/installation.rst

 - Python 2.6 or 2.7, with the development libraries
   installed (the python-dev or python-devel packages).
-- Compilers: Recent versions of gcc and g++. gcc 4.8.x is well tested, although other versions should work fine.
+- Compilers: Recent versions of gcc, g++ and gfortran. gcc 4.8.x is well tested, although other versions should work.
 - The git version control system (http://git-scm.com/).
 - wget for file retrieval (https://www.gnu.org/software/wget/)
 - unzip